An image of a park bench

 Why did I receive a notice in the mail?

-Benefit Zone 5 provides funding for the maintenance of City parks in your area, generally located south of Herndon Avenue between Sunnyside Avenue and Locan Avenue.
-The assessment rates for Benefit Zone 5 have not increased since 2013 and maintenance will be greatly reduced due to lack of funding.
+Benefit Zone 5 provides funding for the maintenance of neighborhood parks in the general area south of Herndon Avenue, between Sunnyside and Locan Avenues.
+The assessment rates for Benefit Zone 5 have not increased since 2013, which has resulted in annual landscape maintenance costs to increasingly exceed the assessment revenue.
 Also, some park playground amenities and structures associated with Benefit Zone 5 have deteriorated due to use and age and need to be replaced or the amenity will be removed.
 In 2016 and again in 2022, the City mailed notices and ballots to property owners in Benefit Zone 5 regarding approval of an assessment increase to address the funding shortfalls.
 Twice, a majority of returned ballots opposed the assessment increase and the City has been forced to significantly reduce levels of service, as a result of insufficient funding.
 Unless an increase is approved, maintenance will be reduced even more.

 An increase in the annual assessment for Benefit Zone 5 is needed to restore service levels to properly maintain City parks.
 Without additional funding, further cutbacks in landscape maintenance will have to be made, in addition to postponing vital repairs and replacements.
 Without these repairs and replacements, certain amenities will become inaccessible and unsafe and removed from the parks.